skippyr/libtdk/DOCS.md

 #### Brief

 A class that represents a hex color.
 Apply it by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 Remove it, by applying an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

-It requires the terminal to have truecolor support.
-Colors are not applied if the stream being affected is being redirected or piped.

 #### Constructors